owanderson/Laser-Alignment/README.md

 Below shows an image of the entire set-up at present.
 Later improvements will be getting a PCB made rather than the soldered prototype board, as well as cleaning up some of the 3D printed designs.

 ![](https://github.com/owanderson/Laser-Alignment/blob/master/Project.png)

+This set-up is currently for a visible light laser diode, but could be adapted to any laser by changing the mirrors and the photodiode with inclusion of an ND filter to avoid photodiode saturation.